petk/php-build-system/docs/cmake-code-style.md

   endif(BAR)
   ```

+## Macros vs. functions

+Functions are preferred over macros because functions have their own variable
+scope.
+Variables inside macros are visible from the outside scope.

+## Tools

+There are some tools in different state of maintenance but they can be relevant
-There are some tools that can help with formatting and linting CMake files.
+as they can help with formatting and linting CMake files.

-## cmake-format
+### cmake-format

 The [`cmake-format`](https://cmake-format.readthedocs.io/en/latest/) tool can
 find formatting issues and sync the CMake code style: